aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 ## The Goal

-- Replicate the Remix Contacts tutorial in Next.js 14 using React Server Components and Server Actions, while mainataining progressive enhancement.
+- Replicate the Remix Contacts tutorial in Next.js 14 using React Server Components and Server Actions and maintain progressive enhancement.

-This app also replaces the Remix stylesheet with a tailwind one and uses Prisma instead of a fake db.
+This app also replaces the Remix stylesheet with tailwind and uses Prisma instead of a fake db.

 ## Executing the Rebuild